peterthoeny/web-ide-bridge/README.md

 ### 4. Install Desktop Application

-The desktop app is implemented using [Tauri](https://tauri.app/) for native performance and minimal resource usage.
-The frontend is vanilla JavaScript, HTML, and CSS.
+The desktop app is implemented in Go using the Fyne UI toolkit for native performance and minimal resource usage.

 #### Option A: Download Pre-built Binaries
 Download and install the Web-IDE-Bridge desktop application for your platform: